Assistant United States Attorney · 36 Years · Southern District of California

 Prosecutorial Ethics & the Rule of Law

 Born in Rockville Centre, New York.
-Competitive cyclist and former distance runner (sub-2:40 marathon).
+Former competitive cyclist (2nd Place 50+, 8th overall at Furnace Creek 508) and former distance runner (2:37 marathon, 4:56 40 miler).
 Interests include single malt Scotch whisky, wine, woodworking, koi keeping, football (soccer), and travel.
 Married to Marcia Wierda Halpern; father of three sons — P. Griffin Halpern (Ane), Travis F.B.
 Halpern (Rachel), and Alec B.W.
 Halpern (Melissa) — and grandfather to Kliff Halpern-Basurko and Arlo Hendrix Halpern.

 In 2023, I underwent an allogeneic stem cell transplant at Dana-Farber Cancer Institute / Brigham and Women's Hospital following a diagnosis of blood cancer.
 I suffered a relapse and was subsequently diagnosed with Acute Myeloid Leukemia (AML).
 I underwent a second stem cell transplant at UCSD Medical Center in November 2024.
 I am currently in remission.
 This journey has been chronicled in a public journal (CaringBridge) and in several op-eds published in the San Diego Union-Tribune.